Schools ordered to remain closed until end of academic year | Times Leader

-HARRISBURG (AP) — Pennsylvania schools will remain shuttered for the rest of the academic year because of the coronavirus pandemic that has sickened thousands and caused hundreds of deaths statewide, under an order signed Thursday by the state’s education secretary.
+HARRISBURG, Pa.
+(AP) — Pennsylvania schools will remain shuttered for the rest of the academic year because of the coronavirus pandemic that has sickened thousands and caused hundreds of deaths statewide, under an order signed Thursday by the state education secretary.

 The extended shutdown order affects more than 1.7 million students in public and private K-12 schools.
 It means children will spend the rest of the year learning remotely.